 Basis of Consolidated Statements The consolidated financial statements of Owens-Brockway Packaging, Inc. (the "Company") include the accounts of its subsidiaries.
 Newly acquired subsidiaries have been included in the consolidated financial statements from dates of acquisition.
-Results of operations for the Company's Venezuelan subsidiaries expropriated in 2010 have been presented as a discontinued operation.

 The Company uses the equity method of accounting for investments in which it has a significant ownership interest, generally 20% to 50%.
 Other investments are accounted for at cost.
 The Company monitors other than temporary declines in fair value and records reductions in carrying values when appropriate.